AlexanderHolmes0/AlexanderHolmes0/README.md

 ![](https://github.com/AlexanderHolmes0/React_Resume/blob/main/Banner.gif)
 --
-I'm a business analytics student with a passion for building Shiny web apps and exploring the fascinating world of machine learning.
+I'm a data analyst/scientist passionate about exploring the world of predictive modeling and natural language.
 Welcome to my GitHub page!
-Here you'll find a collection of my projects, from data cleaning and visualization to predictive modeling and web scraping.
+Here you'll find a collection of my projects, from data cleaning and visualization to AI and web scraping.

 <p align="center">
   <a href="https://github.com/AlexanderHolmes0">